 “The upshot,” Wallace Continues.
 “Is that pro tennis involves intervals of time too brief for deliberate action.
 Temporally, we’re more in the operative range of reflexes, of pure physical reactions that bypass conscious thought.
 And yet an effective return of such a serve depends on a large set of decisions and physical adjustments that are a whole lot more involved and intentional than blinking, jumping when startled, etc.”

-To suggest that this degree of kinesthetic learning is exclusive to tennis, or exclusive to the return of a serve is an oversimplification of the comprehensive idea of kinesthetic learning, for it is being taught in every sport and in numerous situational events within those sports, until the student learns autonomic actions and reactions without thought.
+To suggest that this degree of kinesthetic learning is exclusive to tennis or exclusive to the return of a serve is an oversimplification of the comprehensive idea of kinesthetic learning, for they now teach it in every sport and in numerous situational events within those sports, until the student learns autonomic actions and reactions without thought.